Ferdinand Marcos: Attempted impeachment

-The Assembly included in the complaint the misuse and misapplication of funds "for the construction of the Manila Film Center, where X-rated and pornographic films are exhibited, contrary to public morals and Filipino customs and traditions."
-The impeachment attempt gained little traction, however, even in the light of this incendiary charge; the committee to which the impeachment resolution was referred did not recommend it, and any momentum for removing Marcos under constitutional processes soon died.
+By 1984, Marcos also faced significant public and international scrutiny over the widespread reporting of his family's vast international financial holdings, and United States president Ronald Reagan started distancing himself from the Marcos regime.
+In August 1985, 56 Assemblymen signed a resolution calling for Marcos to be impeached for allegedly diverting United States aid for personal use, citing a July 1985 San Jose Mercury News exposé.
+The impeachment filing included in the complaint the misuse and misapplication of funds "for the construction of the Manila Film Center, where X-rated and pornographic films are exhibited, contrary to public morals and Filipino customs and traditions".
+The effort gained little traction, however, and the committee to which the impeachment resolution was referred did not recommend it.
+Any momentum for removing Marcos under constitutional processes soon died.